siddharthsingh025/RestaurantManagment_API/README.md

     - DataBase used : MongoDb - noSQL database
     - Authentication :JWT
     - Testing : PostMan

+# Testing

+      ## using docker compose

+                  1.docker compose up -d mongo-db     //running mongo-db with port 27017
+                  2. docker ps -a                     //check weather container is running or not
+                  3. docker compose build             // building our go-app - it will use our Dockerfile for it
+                  4. docker compose up go-app         //running our restaurantManagment server at post 8000 {go-app}
+                  5. docker ps -a                     // you can check weather both services are running or not as container

+     ## docker compose building output

  <img width="367" alt="Screenshot 2023-07-17 at 1 09 59 AM" src="https://github.com/siddharthsingh025/RestaurantManagment_API/assets/87073574/5d585372-3408-4b2d-8474-cf63fc3c193b">

 # OutPut ScreenShorts :